encoredev/encore/docs/develop/api-docs.md

 ---
 title: Generated API Docs
-subtitle: We did it so you don't have to
+subtitle: Encore does it automatically, so you don't have to
 ---

 All developers agree API documentation is great to have.